rwth-acis/REST-OCD-Services/gpt/guide.md

 ---
 # Guide for Using Assistant GPT in Test Generation
 In case of assistant GPT usage, users need to execute a python script while WebOCD is running and wait for the automatic integration of validated test results into the main test class.
+Before the scripts are executed, API key from Open AI should be added to `ocda_test_generator_python_intermediary/.env` as follows: OPEN_AI_API_KEY=your_key

 **Graph Type Related Tests**:
 - **Command**: `python ocda_test_generator.py generate_graph_type_related_tests <AlgorithmName>`